 How can I get some information about the 1099G I got from the Department of Workforce Development?

 How can I file my state income taxes for free?

 Does the Indiana Department of Revenue (DOR) have a payment plan option?

 Where do I find information for estimated tax and getting an extension of time to file?

-How do I contact the Department?
+How do I contact the DOR?

-If you continue to receive unemployment compensation in 2013, keep in mind the following tips to help plan and reduce your stress for next tax season:
+If you continue to receive unemployment compensation in 2018, keep in mind the following tips to help plan and reduce your stress for next tax season: